julsie01/DisasterResponsePipelines/README.md

 <h4> Libraries Used </h4>

-The project is built with python 3.6 using the following libraries SQl Alchemy, Scikit-learn, sqllite, pandas, nltk, regex, flask, plotly
+The project is built with python 3.6 using the following libraries SQl Alchemy, Scikit-learn, XGBoost, sqllite, pandas, nltk, regex, flask, plotly

 If installing manually in a conda environment then the following commands can be used